 - Florida Aerial Photography Archive Collection - high-resolution imagery provided by Florida Department of Transportation

 - GIS Data Download - provided by Florida Department of Health

 - Geodata Directory - provided by Florida Department of Environmental Protection

 - GIS Data Directory - provided by Florida Department of Transportation

-- GIS and Mapping - provided by Florida Fish and Wildlife Conservation Commission Fish and Wildlife Research Institute
+- GIS & Mapping Downloads - provided by Florida Fish and Wildlife Conservation Commission Fish and Wildlife Research Institute

 - Central Florida GIS Clearinghouse - provided by Central Florida GIS